openkim/kimpy/README.md

 # kimpy

-This is the Python interface to the KIM API V2.x.x.
+This is the Python interface to the KIM API V2.

-- TODO add a short description of KIM.

 For more information about the KIM API, please see: https://openkim.org/kim-api/

 ## Installation